mihail-m/CP-implementations/4-Graphs/README.md

 The length of a path is the number of edges in the path.<br></li>

-In a weight graph the cost of a path is the sum of the cost of all edges in the path.<br></li>
+In a weighted graph the cost of a path is the sum of the cost of all edges in the path.<br></li>

 A graph can be represented programatically in a few ways:<br></li>